dorchester-door_westmountmag

 Open Houses and Ads

-Are open houses and advertisement effective in attracting buyers?
+Are open houses and advertisements effective in attracting buyers?

 By Joseph Marovitch

 Ads can attract buyers, but more often than not, they attract clients.
-Advertisements maintain broker visibility as well as exposing the property to the public at large.
-Ads also allow the broker to promote their website in that buyers can view other property they have for sale.
+Advertisements maintain broker visibility and expose the property to the public at large.
+Ads also allow the broker to promote their website, so that buyers can view other properties they have for sale.

 An open house can produce potential buyers, however it also may attract your neighbours, Sunday afternoon couples on a leisurely stroll, relatives, or worst case scenario, no one at all.